geodezyx.utils package

 geodezyx.utils.shell_like.grep(file_in, search_string, only_first_occur=False, invert=False, regex=False, line_number=False, col=(None, None), force_list_output=False)

-search_string can be a list (150721 change)
+• search_string can be a list of patterns to match any

 geodezyx.utils.shell_like.grep_boolean(file_in, search_string)